caiobegotti/Lost-Photos-Found/README.markdown

 TODO
 ----

+- Generic IMAP server support, not just Gmail's?
-- Create a simple interface with pyqt like an album frame (QFileSystemWatcher?)
+- Create a simple interface with pyqt like an album frame (using QFileSystemWatcher to autorefresh it?)
 - CLI options for download criteria and attachment size?
 - Better (real) debug logging :-)
 - Statistics!